SMU-SODA/stochasticDecomposition/README.md

 - All possible scenario vectors and corresponding probabilities are generated explicitly in both Lshaped and SD.
 Please make sure that the problem size fits the memory.

 **Ongoing Work**
+- Add a quadratic regularization at the root stage.
-- Randomness in the coefficient matrix and cost vector
+- Randomness in the coefficient matrix and cost vector.
 - Efficient sampled paths management in SD for large-scale instances, e.g., ``ssn`` (over 1e70 scenarios).